kucker/project/README.md

 # project
 Design docs and Issue tracker for this Project

-## What is Kucker
+## What is Prohori

-Kucker is a Kubernetes objects Checker controller.
-This idea is moving around in my head for a long time.
+**Prohori** (_Praharī_) - (প্রহরী in Bangla) means watchman in English.
+In this project, Prohori is a watchman for Kubernetes objecrs.

-Kucker is a part-time hobby project inspired by [searchlight](https://github.com/appscode/searchlight).
-Unlike searchlight, Kucker implementation design does not require Icinga and Database.
+Prohori is a part-time hobby project inspired by [searchlight](https://github.com/appscode/searchlight).
+Unlike searchlight, Prohori implementation design does not require Icinga and Database.
 And this limitation makes it lightweight and usable only for dev cluster.

-Kucker will use [plugins](https://github.com/appscode/searchlight/tree/master/plugins) supported by searchlight to check Kubernetes objects and [go-notify](https://github.com/appscode/go-notify) to send notifications.
+Prohori will use [plugins](https://github.com/appscode/searchlight/tree/master/plugins) supported by searchlight to check Kubernetes objects and [go-notify](https://github.com/appscode/go-notify) to send notifications.

-Instead of Icinga, Kucker will use Cron by [robfig](https://github.com/robfig/cron) to run checker periodically.
+Instead of Icinga, Prohori will use Cron by [robfig](https://github.com/robfig/cron) to run checker periodically.

-### Kucker may be support following features:
+### Prohori may be support following features:

 - [ ] Single Resource Type for checker.
 - [ ] Add external plugin anytime on Running Kucker.